clbarnes/frame_annotator/README.md

   --outfile OUTFILE, -o OUTFILE
                         Path to CSV for loading/saving.
 If no path is selected when you save, a file dialog will open.
-  --config CONFIG       Path to TOML file for config --fps FPS             Maximum frames per second --cache CACHE         Approximately how many frames to cache (increase if reading over a network and you have lots of RAM) --threads THREADS     number of threads to use for reading file (increase if reading over a network) --keys KEYS           Optional mappings from event name to key, in the format "w=forward,a=left,s=back,d=right" --flipx               Flip image in x
+  --config CONFIG       Path to TOML file for config --fps FPS             Maximum frames per second; default 30 --cache CACHE         Approximately how many frames to cache (increase if reading over a network and you have lots of RAM); default 500
+  --threads THREADS     number of threads to use for reading file (increase if reading over a network); default 3 --keys KEYS           Optional mappings from event name to key, in the format "w=forward,a=left,s=back,d=right" --flipx               Flip image in x
   --flipy               Flip image in y